ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 Description of attribute.
 Use cases for this attribute.

-- attribute-value-option-one (default): attribute-option-one-value does this to amp-component-name.
+- `attribute-value-option-one` (default): `attribute-option-one-value` does this to amp-component-name.
-- attribute-value-option-two: attribute-option-two-value does this to amp-component-name.
+- `attribute-value-option-two`: `attribute-option-two-value` does this to amp-component-name.

 [example preview=”top-frame” playground=”true”]